 Avoid Raising Rates

 The best way to avoid raising your rates is to be a safe driver.
 Statically speaking it is likely that you will eventually get into a car wreck.
 According to Forbes, the average driver in the US will file a claim for a collision about once every 17.9 years.
 When you inevitably need to file a claim, having a good driving history will help your case.
-It is cheaper and most cost-effective for an insurance company to insure a safe driver.
+It is cheaper and most cost-effective for an insurance company to ensure a safe driver.
 If you are a safe driver, an insurance company will be more likely to try to keep you as a customer.
 Drivers with a long history of safe driving are less likely to have their rates increase.

 Steer clear of an accident altogether by being smart about your driving.
 A majority of auto wrecks in the US happen between midnight and 3 a.m. on Saturday and Sunday mornings.
 This is known as the deadliest time to drive.
 Be smart and avoid dangerous driving.

 It may not seem necessary to file a claim if the damage is minimal or if the other driver is clearly at fault.
 You may be hesitant to file with your own insurance company for fear of raising rates.
 But it is always safer to file a claim.
-Though you cannot know for certain, in most cases your rates will raise if you’re at fault and remain the same if you’re not at fault.
+Though you cannot know for certain, in most cases your rates will rise if you’re at fault and remain the same if you’re not at fault.
 If any problems arise after an accident and you have not filed a claim with your insurance company, that could just lead to more problems.
 Get your insurance company involved before any problems arise.